aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ## 8. Linting
 Having the proper Linters installed ensures that the code base remains clean and consistent.
 They will through visual errors, on save, when linting standards are not being followed.

-Please instal both linters:
+Please install both linters:
 - Flake 8
 - Pylint

 To activate linters, restart VS code after installation.

 ## 9. Spell Check
 Spelling errors are easy to make, and can lead to hours of debugging.
-Please instal the following spell checker extension:
+Please install the following spell checker extension:
 - Code Spell Checker

 ## 10. Pull Requests
-Anyone reviewing code in PR's (Pull Requests), should ensure that all standards were abided by before approving the PR.
+- Anyone reviewing code in PR's (Pull Requests), should ensure that all standards were abided by before approving the PR.

+- Once a pull request has been merged, make sure and close any accidental duplicate pull requests.

 ## 11. Repository Branching
 - Whenever you have a Story, Bug, Task, etc that results in committing code to the repository, you must create a new Branch, and name it after the ticket assigned to you